 Portfolio holdings: The sub-fund is actively managed.
-It mainly invests in below investment grade corporate and government bonds, anywhere in the world, including emerging markets.
-These investments are mainly denominated in EUR.
-The sub-fund may or may not hedge currency risk at portfolio level, at the discretion of the investment manager.
-The sub-fund uses derivatives to reduce various risks (hedging), manage the portfolio more efficiently, and gain exposure (long or short) to various assets, markets or other investment opportunities such as credit, interest rates, foreign exchange and inflation.
+It mainly invests in below investment grade corporate and government bonds and money market instruments, anywhere in the world, including emerging markets.
+The sub-fund may or may not hedge currency risk at portfolio level, at the discretion of the investment manager, so long as exposure to emerging market currencies is no higher than 25% of net assets.
+The sub-fund uses derivatives to reduce various risks (hedging), manage the portfolio more efficiently, and gain exposure (long or short) to various assets, markets or other investment opportunities such as credit, equities, interest rates, foreign exchange and inflation.